lfaucheux/PyLUCCBA/README.md

 •	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder in which the dluc calculations are reported (see calculations in the provided “Data” Excel file).
 The .txt file indicates the units of data.

 •	The [prices](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices) folder which includes the carbon price trajectories scenarios.
-When only one-time prices are provided such as in the World Energy Outlook, there is an automatic process which extrapolates the values for each year in an exponential way.
+When only one-time prices are provided, such as in the World Energy Outlook, there is an automatic process which extrapolates the values for each year in an exponential way.
 For example, if prices are provided at year 2020 and 2025, then the prices at 2021, 2022, 2023 and 2024 are generated in an exponential way.
 The .txt file provides the unit and year base for the monetary used in scenarios (e.g. EUR 2012).

-•	The [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields) folder which has two folders: o	The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to the calculations: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare. o	The second one, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), is only instrumental and tautologically states than one tonne of biofuel is produced per tonne of output.
+•	The [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields) folder which has two folders.
+The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to the calculations: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
+The second folder, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), is only instrumental and tautologically states than one tonne of biofuel is produced per tonne of output.

 #### Generated results